edX Online

 Once you've earned your bachelor's degree, explore master's programs that align with your career and personal goals.
 Research your field's job market projections and salary expectations, as these factors can vary by location.

-Consider whether you'll study part-time or full-time and if the program is delivered online, in-person, or hybrid.
+Consider whether you'll study part time or full time and if the program is delivered online, in person, or hybrid.
 Some programs — especially those in healthcare — may require in-person clinical hours.

-Note that choosing a program that matches your interests is more important than enrolling in a prestigious university.
+Note that choosing a program that matches your interests is more important than enrolling at a prestigious university.
 Research the program's curriculum, review faculty research areas, and don't hesitate to contact faculty members with any questions.

 Also, factor in tuition costs and financial aid options (such as scholarships, grants, or federal student loans).
 When researching, consider the program's accreditation status and placement rates after graduation.